-Safeguarding children, young people and vulnerable adults is the responsibility of everyone.
-It is central to our mission and ministry and is integral in the Diocesan Vision which asks us to consider how to make our church communities healthier.
+Safeguarding children, young people and vulnerable adults is central to our mission and ministry and is integral in the Diocesan Vision, which asks us to consider how to make our church communities healthier.

 These safeguarding pages guide all those in the Diocese of Blackburn on the part that they need to play to ensure the church is a safe environment where concerns are responded to and people can flourish.

 You can navigate the safeguarding menu on the homepage to explore our other safeguarding pages or click the links below to go straight to particular pages ...

 There is full support and guidance available on the rest of the pages that make up this safeguarding section of our website.

 These pages are listed below for quick access ...

 By drawing in specialist support where needed and by working together in a transparent way, all those with safeguarding responsibility in parishes and the Diocese can help to create healthy Church communities which have a positive and transformative effect on our society.